universal-ctags/ctags-snap/README.md

 Test Procedure
 --------------

-    make build install test
+    make setup build install test

-This takes many minutes the first time it is run.
+This a few minutes the first time.
 Subsequent runs are faster.

 Alias executable to 'ctags'
 ---------------------------